Videotape: Consumer and prosumer camcorders

-Sony introduced another camcorder cassette format called MicroMV, but consumer interest was low due to the proprietary nature of the format and limited support for anything but low-end Windows video editors, and Sony shipped the last MicroMV unit in 2005.
+Sony introduced another camcorder cassette format called MicroMV in 2001.
+Sony was the only electronics manufacturer to sell MicroMV cameras.
+In 2006, Sony stopped offering new MicroMV camcorder models.
+In November 2015, Sony announced that shipment of MicroMV cassettes would be discontinued in March 2016.

-In the late 2000s, MiniDV and its high-definition cousin, HDV, were the two most popular consumer/pro-sumer tape-based formats.
+In the late 2000s, MiniDV and its high-definition cousin, HDV, were the two most popular consumer or prosumer tape-based formats.
 The formats use different encoding methods, but the same cassette type.
-Since 2001, when MicroMV was presented, no new tape form factors have been introduced - with HDV (High Definition Video) offering consumers a bridge on HD video on MiniDV tape.

 Future of tape

 With advances in technology, videotape has moved past its original uses (original recording, editing, and broadcast playback) and is now primarily an archival medium.

-The death of tape for video recording was predicted as early as 1995, when the Avid nonlinear editing system was demonstrated storing video clips on hard disks.
-Yet videotape was still used extensively, especially by consumers, up until about 2004, when DVD-based camcorders became affordable at consumer level and domestic computers had large enough hard drives to store an acceptable amount of video.
+The death of tape for video recording was predicted as early as 1995 when the Avid nonlinear editing system was demonstrated storing video clips on hard disks.
+Yet videotape was still used extensively, especially by consumers, up until about 2004, when DVD-based camcorders became affordable and domestic computers had large enough hard drives to store an acceptable amount of video.

 Consumer camcorders have switched from being tape-based to tapeless machines that record video as computer files.
 Small hard disks and writable optical discs have been used, with solid-state memory such as SD cards being the current market leader.
-There are two primary advantages: First, copying a tape recording onto a computer or other video machine occurs in real time (e.g. a ten-minute video would take ten minutes to copy); since tapeless camcorders record video as computer-ready data files, the files can simply be copied onto a computer.
+There are two primary advantages: First, copying a tape recording onto a computer or other video machine occurs in real time (e.g. a ten-minute video would take ten minutes to copy); since tapeless camcorders record video as computer-ready data files, the files can be copied onto a computer significantly faster than real time.
 Second, tapeless camcorders, and those using solid-state memory in particular, are far simpler mechanically and so are more reliable.

 Despite these conveniences, tape is still used extensively with filmmakers and television networks because of its longevity, low cost, and reliability.
 Master copies of visual content are often stored on tape for these reasons, particularly by users who cannot afford to move to tapeless machines.
-Professional users such as broadcast television were still using tape heavily in the mid- to late 2000s, but tapeless formats like DVCPRO P2, XDCAM and AVCHD are gaining broader acceptance.
+During the mid- to late 2000s, professional users such as broadcast television were still using tape heavily but tapeless formats like P2, XDCAM and AVCHD were gaining broader acceptance.